-To be added to the interest list for the next Food Preservation Classes, please call the Extension Office at (423) 855-6113 or email Agent June Puett at email@example.com.
+To add your name to the interest list for additional Food Preservation Classes, please provide your contact information or call the Extension Office at (423) 855-6113.

-- USDA National Center for Home Food Preservation: https://nchfp.uga.edu/
+- USDA National Center for Home Food Preservation – Canning, freezing and drying instructions, recipes, etc.

-- Basic videos (3-8 minutes each) from University of Minnesota: https://extension.umn.edu/preserving-and-preparing/food-preservation-videos
+- Basic how-to videos (3-8 minutes each) from University of Minnesota

 - Canning Timer & Checklist App from Oregon Extension Service – Generate a checklist and timer for processing over 50 popular foods.
 Set jar size, pack type, canning method, and elevation.
 Designed for people with previous canning experience.